 Panic Disorder

-This particular type of anxiety disorder usually involves panic attacks, where people experience episodes of extreme fear or anxiety that can occur randomly or be specifically triggered by certain events.
+Panic disorder is a type of anxiety disorder which usually involves panic attacks, where people experience episodes of extreme fear or anxiety that can occur randomly or be specifically triggered by certain events.
 These episodes can generally take place every now and then or on a more frequent basis and last anywhere between mere minutes to prolonged hours.
 Fortunately, most panic attack sufferers can get better with treatment.
 Options can include antidepressants, psychotherapy, cognitive-behavioral therapy and certain types of stress-relieving activities.

 Obsessive Compulsive Disorder (OCD)